mmbman/Katagiri/1980-01-19-BlueCliffRecordCase2Lecture1.md

 <a name="0"></a>
-# Blue Cliff Record – Case 2: The Ultimate Path Is Without Difficulty – Lecture 1
+# Blue Cliff Record: Case 2: The Ultimate Path Is Without Difficulty – Lecture 1
 ## January 19, 1980 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)